Skip to content

 Safe Food Handling

 Always wash your hands before handling food and after touching raw meat, poultry, seafood, or eggs.
-Keep raw foods separated from cooked and ready-to-eat items to prevent cross-contamination.
-Use separate cutting boards and utensils for raw proteins and fresh produce.
-Cook foods to their recommended internal temperatures, and refrigerate perishable items within two hours of preparation or purchase.
+Keep raw foods separated from cooked and ready-to-eat items to prevent cross-contamination, using separate cutting boards and utensils for raw proteins.
+Cook food to recommended internal temperatures to kill pathogens, and refrigerate perishable items promptly.
+When in doubt about whether a food is safe to eat, discard it.
+The risks of foodborne illness, including those caused by bacteria such as salmonella and E. coli, are not worth a moment of uncertainty.

 Building a Strong Immune System